 I hereby present the TYCHOS model, the only existing configuration of our “solar system” fully consistent with astronomical observation, physical reality and sheer logic.
 Earth orbits in the middle of the Sun-Mars binary system, moving at the tranquil pace of 1 mph.
 It completes one orbit in 25344 years – a period commonly known as “the precession of the equinoxes”.

 The TYCHOS is a revised model of our solar system.
-Its basic orbital configuration is based on the semi-Tychonian model as defined by Longomontanus in his Astronomia Danica (1622), a monumental work regarded as Tycho Brahe’s “testament”.
-Although the semi-Tychonic and the TYCHOS models are geometrically similar, they significantly differ in that the latter assigns an orbit to Earth – whereas the former considers Earth as a motionless (albeit diurnally-rotating) celestial body.
+Its basic orbital configuration is based on the semi-Tychonic model as defined by Longomontanus in his Astronomia Danica (1622), a monumental work regarded as Tycho Brahe’s “testament”.
+Although the semi-Tychonic and the TYCHOS models are geometrically similar, they distinctly differ in that the latter assigns an orbit to Earth – whereas the former considers Earth as a motionless (albeit diurnally-rotating) planet.

 The TYCHOS submits that the Sun and Mars (whose orbits, in the semi-Tychonic model, intersect) are in fact a binary system, much like the vast majority of our surrounding star systems.
 It is noted for pertinent comparison that the Sirius binary system is composed of two bodies (Sirius A and Sirius B) whose observed, highly unequal diameters are, proportionally-speaking, virtually identical to those of the Sun and Mars.
 In the TYCHOS, Earth is located at / near the barycenter of our Sun-Mars binary duo; it rotates around its axis once daily and revolves at about 1 mph around its circular Polaris-Vega-Polaris (PVP) orbit once every 25344 solar years.
 Polaris and Vega are the two most notable Northern stars under which Earth transits in the course of its 25344-year journey, commonly-known as the “precession of the equinoxes”.